sommerc/MN_V1_analysis/doc/angle_correlation.md

 # Angle Correlation Analysis
 ---
 ## Basics
-Angle Correlation features extract the correlation of angles measured at two defined body-part locations in a time resolved manner.
-In short, the correlation is computed as windowed Pearson correlation.
-From the correlation coefficient distribution (over time) several measures are extracted.
+Angle Correlation features extract the correlation of angles measured at two pairs of body-part segments in a time resolved manner.
+The correlation was computed as windowed Pearson correlation.
+From the correlation coefficient distribution (during active episodes) several statistics were extracted.

 ### Setup and settings
 In the settings YAML file, one needs to define the angles for which the correlation is computed, e.g the correlation of the angles at the left and right ankle.